pedrojmendoza/geofencing-workshop/creating_iot_ingest.md

     - Select *Python 3.8* as Runtime.
     - Select *Use an existing role*, pick the *lambda-spatial-query-role* from the dropdown and click on *Create function*

     8.3.
-Once the function is created, replace its code with the below code, update the <REPLACE_WITH_YOUR_BUCKET_NAME> literal with the S3 bucket you created above and click on *Save* (make sure you remove any leading space on the pasted code).
+Once the function is created, replace its code with the below code, update the <REPLACE_WITH_YOUR_BUCKET_NAME> literal with the S3 bucket you created above and click on *Save*.

        import time
        import boto3